isomerpages/nlb-biblioasia/_apr-2006/Microfilm Collection and Services in the Lee Kong Chian Reference Library.md

 In the 1970s, the delicate political situation of post-independent Singapore saw the closure of a number of newspapers like *The Eastern Sun* and *The Singapore Herald*.
 In recent times, attempts have been made to diversify the newspaper business and to liberalise the Singapore media scene through the introduction of new papers like *The Singapore Monitor*, *The New Paper* (1988–), an afternoon tabloid, *Project Eyeball* which targeted the young, educated and savvy readers, and commuter papers like *Streats* (2003) and *Today* (2000–).
 All have since ceased publication, with the exception of *The New Paper* and *Today*.

+Mirroring the increased development of Singapore, the vernacular presses flourished during the 1870s when the Straits Settlements came under the direct rule of the Colonial Office in London in 1867.
+The Library’s holdings of Malay newspapers include the first Malay newspaper published in Malaya, the *Jawi Peranakan* (1876–1895).
+Edited by Mohameed Said bin Dada Mahyiddin, a Penangborn Indian Muslim and teacher at the Raffles Institution, the paper was credited with raising the social awareness of the Malay community and promoting Malay education and language.
+Other titles in the collection include: *Lembaga Melayu*